Hyperkalaemia

 - Vigorous fist clenching

-- ↑ Platelet count / Erythrocytosis
+- ↑ Platelet count / erythrocytosis

-Pseudohyperkalemia should be suspected when a measured elevation in serum or plasma potassium is discordant with the clinical context, especially in the absence of symptoms, electrocardiographic changes, or risk factors for true hyperkalemia.
+Especially in the absence of symptoms, ECG changes, or risk factors for true hyperkalemia.

 Management